marcel-van-de-kamp/movie-app/exercises/05/assignment.md

 - Create a function in the movie-list component `onMovieClicked` that accepts a movie as parameter;
 - Make sure the click event on the button in the template of the `movie-list` is bound to the `onMovieClicked` function;
 - Use the `movieClicked` output property to emit an event and supply the clicked movie as event value;
-- Replace the movie list HTML in the app component template with the `<movie-list>` component;
+- Replace the movie list HTML in the app component template with the `<cw-movie-list>` component;
     - Add a property binding to the element that binds the movies from the app component to the input property of the movie list;
     - Add an event binding to the `movieClicked` event and bind it to the function `onMovieSelected` in the app component;
         - Rename the function `onMovieClicked` in the app component to `onMovieSelected` and use the event value to set the `selectedMovie`;